ZEISS/czicheck/documentation/usage.md

 -   the finding's severity is at key `Severity`
 -   its description can be found in `Description`
 -   and its details are under `Details`
+-   the application version is under `OutputVersion` where `Command` denotes the application name and `Version` the respective version

 See the following example: